cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 Parsing MS Excel files and returns values in JSON format.

-## Overview
+## 👀 Overview

-There is no direct method to get data from MS Excel files stored on Google Drive so far.
-The usual workaround is to first convert the native MS Excel file to Google Spreadsheet and than use some of the GAS function to extract data.
-The provided solution solves the problem without conversion, opening and parsing directly the MS Excel file.
+So far there is no native Google Apps Script method to get data directly from MS Excel files stored on Google Drive or in gmail attachment.
+The widespread workaround is to first convert the MS Excel workbook to Google Spreadsheet and than use GAS `SpreadsheetApp` functions to extract data.
+The function `parseMSExcelBlob(blob, requiredSheets)` provided in this repo resolves this issue without conversion, opening and parsing directly the MS Excel file.

-## Description
+## ✍🏼 Description

 ### Method

 MS Excel workbooks are zipped collections of XML files.
-The method `Utilities.unzip(blob)` can be used to unzip MS Excel files.
+Using GAS function `Utilities.unzip(blob)` it can be unzipped.
+Knowing the XML structure of the unzipped files you can extract data.
+Ideal solution is to parse and access data using GAS function `XmlService.parse(xml)` but it turned out to be quite slow.
-Getting the unzipped XML files as string data can be extracted based on specific patters.
-This approach results in much faster processing time than using `XmlService.parse(xml)`.
+However getting the unzipped XML files text content with the function `getDataAsString()` data can be extracted based on specific XML patters.
+The function `parseMSExcelBlob(blob, requiredSheets)` uses this approach and has much faster processing time than using `XmlService.parse(xml)`.

 ### Usage